team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 ## A Terminal

 There's two options for a terminal program on a Mac, and both are equally good for what we're doing.
-Historically iTerm2 has been used, but Kitty is a newer (and faster) option that has all the same features but can also be run on any computer.
+Historically iTerm2 has been used, but Kitty is a newer (and faster) option that has all the same features but can also be run on any computer, so what you learn here can be applied to, say, a computer that you use at home.

 ### Kitty

 Kitty may seem to be a simple terminal emulator that gets out of your way and just works, but when you need it to be more powerful, it can do anything others can and more, such as having tabs or split-screen.
+It comes with a myriad of keyboard shortcuts and features, but fortunately the defaults are good enough.

 1. Either type in the following link: https://github.com/kovidgoyal/kitty/releases Or, for those averse to link-typing, you can